 A focus on service delivery in district municipalities

 On Day 3 the focus will shift to specific services, with a particular focus on the delivery of water and electricity at a local level.
 These are basic services and are critical determinants of the quality of life of individuals and households, and of business and employment opportunities.
 Municipalities are mandated to provide and maintain the infrastructure and basic services that support a favourable investment climate, without which disinvestment, deepening unemployment and poverty will follow.
 However, municipalities have varying degrees of capacity and financial resources, and confront diverse spatial and environmental circumstances.
 Furthermore, accountability to local residents is sometimes compromised by political dynamics and the local government regulatory environment is complex.
-At the end of the 3-day programme we hope participants will appreciate the complexity of the delivery of selected basic infrastructure services to communities, and how the delivery of “network goods” is organized and financed, both nationally and at a local level.
+At the end of the 3-day programme we hope participants will appreciate the complexity of the delivery of selected basic infrastructure services to communities, and how the delivery of “network goods” is organised and financed, both nationally and at a local level.

 Other highlights will include: